ivanalemunioz/buglesstack-app/README.md

 # Buglesstack 🐛

-[Buglesstack](https://buglesstack.com/) is a project that aims to provide an easy way to track browser automations crashes.
+[Buglesstack](https://buglesstack.com/) is an Open Source project that aims to provide an easy way to track browser automations crashes.

 ## Requirements